bcheney21/sequelize-apartments-labalong/README.md

 Now its time to set up the sequelize node package!

-If you don't have sequelize installed globally, you will need to install it along with the postgres dialect package. *Otherwise skip this step!* Run `npm i sequelize pg` to install the required packages.
+You will need to install the sequelize package with `npm` along with the postgres dialect package.
+Run `npm i sequelize pg` to install the required packages.

 To generate the boilerplate for a sequelize project, run `sequelize init`